 There are many bus lines that serve the whole city.
 In Iceland there is no railway, so you won’t find any train or subway.

-The public transportation looks like a pretty efficient system if it wasn’t for the fact that the bus drivers wouldn’t give any change!
+Public transportation looks like a pretty efficient system if it wasn’t for the fact that the bus drivers wouldn’t give any change!
 So before you get on the bus make sure you have the right amount of money with you for your trip (480 ISK) or they would just ask you to get off the bus or simply keep the change.
 Both scenarios happened to me!

 That’s where I found the first flaw in a perfect urban system!